tthorntone/AdNauseam-Wiki/Dynamic-filtering:-rule-syntax.md

 - 3rd-party scripts (`3p-script`): scripts which are pulled from a different domain name than that of the current web page
 - 3rd-party frames (`3p-frame`): frames elements which are pulled from a different domain name than that of current web page

 These rules can apply everywhere, or be specific to a web site.
 For instance blocking 3rd-party frames is a very good habit security-wise: `* * 3p-frame block`.
-This rule translates into "block 3rd-party embedded frames everywhere".
+This rule translates into "block 3rd-party frames of all origins".

-Another example: `wired.com * image block`, which means "block all images when visiting a web page on wired.com".
+Another example: `wired.com * image block`, which means "block images from all origins when visiting a web page on wired.com".

 Note that with type-based rules, the destination hostname is **always** `*`, meaning "from anywhere".